tteeoo/photohost/README.md

 If you'd like to run this on your own, just be sure to change `app.config["UPLOAD_FOLDER"]` to where you'd like the files to be uploaded.

+Right now, the site is hosted at: https://photohost.tech

 # How it works

 When you upload a file, the contents are hashed with sha256.
 This hash becomes the new filename, and it is saved to the server.